Blown In Insulation Vs Spray Foam

 -

-- Cost-effective: Generally cheaper than spray foam.
+Pros - Cost-effective Generally cheaper than spray foam.

-- Easy installation: Can fit into tight spaces and around obstacles.
+- Easy installation Can fit into tight spaces and around obstacles.

-- Environmentally friendly: Often made from recycled materials.
+- Environmentally friendly Often made from recycled materials.

 -

-- Lower R-value: Provides less thermal resistance compared to spray foam.
+- Lower R-value Provides less thermal resistance compared to spray foam.

-- Not moisture resistant: More susceptible to mold if it gets wet.
+- Not moisture resistant More susceptible to mold if it gets wet.

 What is Spray Foam Insulation?